Skip to Content

 Endangered Reticulated Flatwoods Salamander

-It is a species of mole salamander.
-It is part of the amphibian family Ambystomatidae.
-Native to a small portion of the United States’ southeastern coastal plain and Florida’s western panhandle.
+It is a species of mole salamander, part of the amphibian family Ambystomatidae.
+It is native to a small portion of the United States southeastern coastal plain and Florida’s western panhandle.
 Habitat loss is the primary reason behind the decline of salamanders in the United States.

 Smalltooth Sawfish